-As part of the City of Springfield's continuing efforts to develop robust long-term strategic planning initiatives, I present to you the FY22-FY26 Capital Improvement Plan (CIP).
+As part of the City of Springfield's continuing efforts to develop robust long-term strategic planning initiatives, I present to you the FY23-FY27 Capital Improvement Plan (CIP).
 The CIP includes a list of all capital improvement needs throughout the City, and the estimated costs associated with these projects.
-The estimated cost for all requested projects totals \$765.1 million.
-The highest priority, "Grade A" projects, those that are most highly ranked on the eight evaluative criteria used to analyze projects, and which best support the Mayor's strategic priorities, total \$170.9 million.
-These projects include investments in public safety, upgrades to our schools, and projects aimed at driving economic development.
+The estimated cost for all requested projects totals \$1.04 billion.
+The highest priority, "Grade A" projects, those that are most highly ranked on the eight evaluative criteria used to analyze projects, and which best support the Mayor's strategic priorities, total \$163.9 million.
+These projects include investments in public safety, upgrades to our schools and municipal buildings, road resurfacing, and projects aimed at driving economic development.

-The past decade began with Springfield facing a host of natural and man-made disasters.
+The past eleven years began with Springfield facing a host of natural and man-made disasters, and most recently, a pandemic.
 Springfield had just regained control of its financial destiny, following the disbandment of the Finance Control Board in June 2009.
 In the following years, Springfield had to weather the worst economy since the Great Depression, and a tornado that tore through the City in June 2011.
-Despite these trials, through strong fiscal management policies and the strategic use of capital investment, Springfield closed the decade with the strongest bond rating in its history, a stabilization reserve of almost \$50 million, and over \$825 million in new capital investments in public infrastructure throughout the City.
+Despite these trials, through strong fiscal management policies and the strategic use of capital investment, Springfield continues to move forward with the strongest bond rating in its history, a stabilization reserve of almost \$44.3 million, and close to a billion in new capital investments in public infrastructure throughout the City.

-Now, for just over a year, Springfield and the rest of the nation have been facing an unprecedented public health threat from the emergence of the Covid-19 virus.
+For just over two years, Springfield and the rest of the nation continues to grapple with the unprecedented COVID-19 pandemic.
 Once again, the City is faced with economic uncertainty.
-However, it was Springfield's commitment to strategic planning and careful analysis of the resources available to meet City needs, which allowed the City to continue to make strategic investments throughout the last decade.
+However, it was Springfield's commitment to strategic planning and careful analysis of the resources available to meet City needs, which allowed the City to make strategic investments for more than a decade.
 These same guiding principals have left Springfield well prepared to weather an economic downturn, and to address its capital needs in a way that is fiscally sustainable.
 Springfield has been tested before, and succeeded.
-As we face this latest challenge, we know we have the tools we need to continue to overcome strong headwinds.
+As we continue to face this latest challenge, we know we have the tools we need to overcome strong headwinds.

-A major focus in capital improvement over the past year has been the rebuilding of four elementary schools in the City.
-The new Brightwood-Lincoln co-located elementary school campus in the North End is expected to open its doors to student for the 2021-2022 school year.
-In addition, construction is set to begin for the new Homer-DeBerry co-located elementary campus this summer.
-On the heels of the rebuilding of Brookings elementary school, the investment of these new schools show the City's commitment to education, neighborhoods, and residents.
+A major focus in capital improvement over the past couple of years has been the rebuilding of four elementary schools in the City.
+The new Brightwood-Lincoln co-located elementary school campus in the North End opened its doors to students for the 2021-2022 school year.
+In addition, construction has begun for the new DeBerry-Swan co-located elementary campus and is expected to open its doors to student for the 2023-2024 school year.
+The investment of these new schools show the City's commitment to education, neighborhoods, and residents.

 Public safety also remains a top priority.
-One of the major projects this year was the building improvements to our Emergency Communications building, which has allows the Fire and Police dispatchers to be co-located in a single location.
-This project, over a decade in the making, was made possible by the transfer of unexpended bond proceeds from previous projects having come in under budget.
-Add to that the ongoing process to select a vendor for our integrated Computer Aided Dispatch (CAD) and Records Management system, and our public safety departments have seen major investments in facilities and technology in recent years.
+One of the major upcoming projects this year is to select a vendor for our integrated Computer Aided Dispatch (CAD) and Records Management system, and our public safety departments have seen major investments in facilities and technology in recent years.